Sirenum, a platform for managing shift and gig workers, raises a $2.7M Series A – TechCrunch

 Thankfully, the employee was fine, but Rubin realized that to avoid being in that same situation again, he needed a tool to be able to manage his staff safely at multiple locations.
 He developed the Sirenum product as a solution for his agency and in 2012 won the contract to staff the Olympic Stadium.
 In 2014 Sirenum became a standalone product.
 It now claims to have nearly 400,000 workers on the platform.

-Its competitors include TempBuddy (owned by Bullhorn), Shiftboard, and WorkN.
+Its competitors include TempBuddy (owned by Bullhorn), Shiftboard and WorkN.
 Shiftboard has raised $16.9 million to date.